Buy Bitcoin in the United States

 - Deposit funds into your Coinbase wallet

-Here are the top Exchanges for buying Bitcoin in the United States
+If Coinbase isn’t a good fit for you here are some additional Exchanges for buying Bitcoin in the United States:

 - Bitcoin legal status in the US

 - Bitcoin popularity in the US

 Bitcoin gets a mixed reception in the US, with regulation tightening on cryptocurrency companies.
 Whilst it is legal and subject to the same taxes as any other currency, many companies have complained about confusing regulations.

 This situation led to many operations removing their American services, at least for the time being, reducing options for users.

 That being said, it is still home to some of the biggest corporations in the Bitcoin industry, including user-friendly easy options like Coinbase and Gemini.

 Bitcoin is very popular in the US, with the country holding some of the largest trading volumes in the world.
 The chart below shows the weekly trading volume for the United States on LocalBitcoins.